psevestre/openid-fapi/Financial_API_WD_001.md

 In many cases, Fintech services such as aggregation services use screen scraping and store user passwords.
 This model is both brittle and insecure.
 To cope with the brittleness, it should utilize an API model with structured data and to cope with insecurity, it should utilize a token model such as OAuth [RFC6749, RFC6750].

-This working group aims to rectify the situation by developing a REST/JSON model protected by OAuth.
-Specifically, the FAPI WG aims to provide JSON data schemas, security and privacy recommendations and protocols to:
+Financial API aims to rectify the situation by developing a REST/JSON model protected by OAuth.
+However, just asking to use OAuth is too vague as there are many implementation choices.
+OAuth is a framework which can cover wide range of use-cases thus some implementation choices are easy to implement but less secure and some implementation choices are harder to implement but more secure.
+Financial services on the internet is a use-case that requires more secure implementation choices.

-* enable applications to utilize the data stored in the financial account,
+That is, OAuth needs to be profiled to be used in the financial use-cases.
-* enable applications to interact with the financial account, and
-* enable users to control the security and privacy settings.

-Both commercial and investment banking accounts as well as insurance, and credit card accounts are to be considered.
+This document is a Part 1 of a set of document that specifies Financial API.
+It provides a profile of OAuth that is suitable to be used in the access of Read Only financial data.
+An even more secure profile that is suitable for a transactional (i.e., Read/Write) APIs are given in Part 2.
+Part 3 onwards provides the data schema for specific use-cases.

 #**Financial Services – Financial API - Part 1: Read Only API Security Profile **